Ratatinator97/Nuxtjs_Blog/README.md

 The backend has been made with [firebase](https://firebase.google.com/).

-It is deployed as a static webpage.
+It is deployed as a **static** webpage.
 Wich means it has to recompile in order to have new blog posts/entry posts.

+The project is hosted on Vercel for the **SPA** mode : https://nuxtjs-blog.now.sh/

 ## Getting Started